February 12, 1809 – April 15, 1865

 He did not issue his famous Emancipation Proclamation until January 1, 1863 after the Union victory at the Battle of Antietam.
 The Emancipation Proclamation, which was legally based on the President’s right to seize the property of those in rebellion against the State, only freed slaves in Southern states where Lincoln’s forces had no control.
 Nevertheless, it changed the tenor of the war, making it, from the Northern point of view, a fight both to preserve the Union and to end slavery.

 In 1864, Lincoln ran again for President.
 After years of war, he feared he would not win.
-He secretly made plans to retain the White House and bring the conflict to a victorious conclusion regardless of the results of the election.
 Only in the final months of the campaign did the exertions of Ulysses S. Grant, the quiet general now in command of all of the Union armies, begin to bear fruit.
 A string of heartening victories buoyed Lincoln's ticket and contributed significantly to his re-election.
 In his second inauguration speech, March 4, 1865, he set the tone he intended to take when the war finally ended.
 His one goal, he said, was “lasting peace among ourselves.”
 He called for “malice towards none” and “charity for all.”
 The war ended only a month later.

 The Lincoln administration did more than just manage the Civil War, although its reverberations could still be felt in a number of policies.
 The Revenue Act of 1862 established the United States' first income tax, largely to pay the costs of total war.
 The Morrill Act of 1862 established the basis of the state university system in this country, while the Homestead Act, also passed in 1862, encouraged settlement of the West by offering 160 acres of free land to settlers.
 Lincoln also created the Department of Agriculture and formally instituted the Thanksgiving holiday.
 Internationally, he navigated the "Trent Affair," a diplomatic crisis regarding the seizure of a British ship carrying Confederate envoys, in such a way as to quell the saber-rattling overtures coming from Britain as well as the United States.
 In another spill-over from the war, Lincoln restricted the civil liberties of due process and freedom of the press.